 The Municipal Art Society of New York is a private organization that was founded in 1893 to beautify New York City streets, parks, and public places in ways both practical and artistic through projects supported by member dues.

 Donated 1968 by Municipal Art Society of New York.

-- Microfilm reels 15-18 available at Archives of American Art offices and through interlibrary loan.
+The collection is also available on 35 mm microfilm reels 15-18 at the Archives of American Art offices, and through interlibrary loan.

 Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.